europace/kex-push/README.md

 ## Legacy Way (AWS)

+The legacy approach for receiving push notifications via MQTT will be deprecated soon (exact date tbd) and is no longer supported for new customers.
+New customers should use webhooks instead, as described above.

 An external client (public subscriber) registers at EUROPACE und receives certificates to establish a connection to the broker in AWS.
 For Echtgeschäft and Testumgebung you will receive separate certificates.

 You can get the certificates from your KreditSmart contact.